 - 17.1 Schools will, from time to time, encounter a small number of complainants who absorb a disproportionate amount of staffing resource in dealing with their complaints.
-It is important to identify those situations in which a complainant's behaviour might be considered to be unacceptable and to suggest ways of responding to those situations which are fair to both staff and complainant. - 17.2 Our staff will make these key considerations when dealing with such complaints: - (a) To ensure that the complaints process has been correctly implemented as far as possible and that no material element of a complaint is overlooked or inadequately addressed; - (b) To appreciate that complainants believe they have grievances which contain some genuine substance; - (c) To ensure a fair, reasonable and unbiased approach; - (d) To be able to identify the stage at which a complainant's behaviour has become unacceptable
+It is important to identify those situations in which a complainant's behaviour might be considered to be unacceptable and to suggest ways of responding to those situations which are fair to both staff and complainant. - 17.2 Our staff will make these key considerations when dealing with such complaints: - (a) To ensure that the complaints process has been correctly implemented as far as possible and that no material element of a complaint is overlooked or inadequately addressed; - (b) To appreciate that complainants believe they have grievances which contain some genuine substance; - (c) To ensure a fair, reasonable and unbiased approach;

-Document Number: HPS-V01-1224 Issue Date: 16/12/24 Version Number: 03 Status: FINAL Next Review Date: 01/07/25 Page 9 Linked to Policy Number: OPSP10
+Document Number: XXX-XXX-XXX Issue Date: 16/12/24 Version Number: 03 Status: FINAL Next Review Date: 01/07/25 Page 9 Linked to Policy Number: OPSP10